gitlabhq/omnibus-gitlab/doc/gitlab-mattermost/README.md

 overwritten when users ran `gitlab-ctl reconfigure`.

-To resolve this problem, `gitlab.rb` will include only the configuration necessary for GitLab<=>Mattermost integration.
+To resolve this problem, `gitlab.rb` will include only the configuration necessary for GitLab<=>Mattermost integration in 11.0.
 GitLab will no longer generate the `config.json` file, instead passing limited configuration settings via environment variables.

 The settings that will continue to be supported in `gitlab.rb` are: